makersacademy/alexa-ruby-course/modules/1/walkthrough.md

   }
 ```

 The minimal Intent Schema is a JSON object, with a single property: `intents`.
-This property lists all the actions an Alexa Skill can take.
+This property lists all the actions an Alexa skill can take.
 Each action is a JSON object, with a single property: `intent`.
 The `intent` property gives the name of the intent.

 ##### Utterances